LearnersGuild/partners/Operating-Model/GTD/Daily-weekly-monthly-annual-reviews.md

     - Process Inbox
     - In Evening, what’s left on today that wasn’t done, does it stay there or move?

-Weekly Review:
+###Weekly:
+- **When**: At the beginning of each week, usually Monday morning or Sunday evening
+- **Length**: 10-20 minutes
+- **Purpose**: Re-prioritizing projects and clearing all inboxes in preparation for the week
+- **Tasks**:
-Go through every project
+    - Go through every project.
+Ask yourself:
-	Ask yourself: Is this still happening?
+        - Is this still happening?
+        - Did my or my Lead Link's priorities change?
+        - Are there new strategies, metrics, or goals for the circle that would change my prioritization?
-	Is there anything missing?
+        - Is there anything missing?
-	Is it stalled?
+        - Is it stalled?
 Empty?
 Am I still going ahead?
-Then put next action Process all your inboxes - have a checklist for that
+Then put next action
+    - Process all your inboxes (including Asana, email, voicemail, text, physical inboxes)
+        - have a checklist that lists all of your different inboxes

 Monthly Review:
 Are there areas that are getting way too much attention?